DevTony101/gasteroids/README.md

 You can pick one of these modes at the "**Game Over**" screen.

 ## Improvements
-If you are interested, here's some items you could make to improve this game:
+If you are interested, here's some items you could make to improve this game.
+Remember to follow the [contributing guide](https://github.com/DevTony101/gasteroids/blob/main/CONTRIBUTING.md).

 - [ ] Make the spaceship explode when an asteroid hit it
 - [ ] Give the spaceship some special super-power based on the score